ijkilchenko/Fuzbal/README.md

 ## Contact And Development
 This is a hobby project of someone who dabbles in machine learning and primarily uses Python. **Note:** the author never used JavaScript before this project and so the code might look a little funky.
 Okay, a lot funky.
 There is an emphasis on "beta."
 Right now, we have some performance conditions, but we can expect some other edge cases not to be covered in terms of performance.

 Feel free to fork the project and make pull requests.
 JavaScript specific help is very welcomed (if there is anything that can be done simpler and faster, for example).
-Any changes made to the `master` branch will be published on the Chrome Web Store (manually by the author).
+Any changes made to the `master` branch will be published to the Chrome Web Store (manually by the author).
 All contributions will be clearly visible.

 Reach out directly to me via email `ijkilchenko` AT `gmail.com`.